Ventajou/BladeGame/README.md

 - Framework: contains the source of a sample game framework or engine with the common components used by the various demos and games.
 - Demos: gathers all of the various demos and sample games that will be created to illustrate the various topics covered in the articles.
-- Web: a simple website used to host the demos.
+- Web: the simple website used to host the [demos](http://ventajou.github.com/BladeGame/Web/).

 ## Building the code ##
 To build the code, you will need a Windows computer with the .NET Framework v4.0 or better.
-In addition, you will need to install the [Blade compiler](https://github.com/vannatech/blade "Blade compiler").
+In addition, you will need to install the [Blade compiler](https://github.com/vannatech/blade).

 These should be enough for you to build from the command line, using the MSBuild tool: